-Syrian-Russian relations: The reasons behind Russia’s current foreign policy in Syria
+Syrian-Russian relations: The reasons explaining Russia’s current foreign policy in Syria

 By Moncef Fellah

-2011 marks the beginning of the crisis in Syria.
-Shortly after their start, protests became an armed conflict with various factions having different political interests and supported by different regional and global powers.
+2011 marks the beginning of the crisis in Syria, an armed conflict involving various factions with different political and ideological interests, and supported by different regional and global powers.
 At the same time, the Russian Federation, disappointed by the NATO intervention in Libya in 2011, has benefited from the 2008 military reforms, which modernized the country’s military capabilities.
 Since the beginning of the Syrian crisis, the Russian Federation has showed a consistent support to the Syrian government by providing a humanitarian, political and more importantly a military assistance.
 This allowed the Syrian army to regain control of major parts of the Syrian soil.
 Today, most of the major Syrian cities are controlled by the Syrian army.

-The goal of this paper is to focus on the military reasons of the Syrian-Russian alliance.
+The goal of this paper is to focus on the reasons explaining the Syrian-Russian alliance.
 I will focus on the roots of this alliance as well as the strategic reasons that explain the current Russian foreign policy in Syria.

 1/ The historical links between Syria and Russia: